Contact 4d Chern-Simons theory: Generalities: Concluding remarks

 where

 is, up to a multiplicative constant, formally equal to the 1d CS theory defect action introduced above in \eqref{1d CS}.
-In \cite{Wilson NA loc}, when M is a Seifert manifold and $G$ is a compact, connected, simply-connected and simple real Lie group, the equivalence \eqref{Wilson-Coadjoint} is essential (via orbit method) for modeling, in a symplectic language, the expectation values of Wilson loops in the path integral formulation of the 3d CS theory on M, while extending the localization formula of \cite{NA loc CS}.
-Unfortunately, a similar equivalence valid for a any complex Lie groups is, to the author's knowledge, not known, but as we have seen, modifying the regularized 4d CS theory with (co)-adjoint orbit defects insertions is, at least, still consistent with the symplectic approach to localization.
-It would be interesting to study if there is a relation of that form when reductive complex Lie groups are considered because, for instance, if we assume that \eqref{Wilson-Coadjoint} holds in that case and consider the partially integrated path integral for the regularized action with $N$ adjoint orbit defects \eqref{reg action N}, we would obtain something of the form
+In \cite{Wilson NA loc}, when M is a Seifert manifold and $G$ is a compact, connected, simply-connected and simple real Lie group, the equivalence \eqref{Wilson-Coadjoint}, which is based on the orbit method \cite{orbit method}, is essential for modeling in the symplectic language, the expectation values of Wilson loops in the path integral formulation of the 3d CS theory on M, while extending the localization formula of \cite{NA loc CS} to that general situation.
+Unfortunately, a similar equivalence valid for arbitrary\footnote{Non-trivial connected complex Lie groups are essentially non-compact, as compact connected complex Lie groups are Abelian.} complex Lie groups is, to the author's knowledge, not known\footnote{The orbit method has a limited applicability for non-compact complex or, non-compact semisimple Lie groups, where a direct universal one-to-one correspondence between all unitary irreducible representations and coadjoint orbits does not hold as occurs in other cases.
+The success of the method strongly depends on the underlying Lie group structure, e.g. if it is compact, nilpotent, solvable, etc \cite{orbit method}. }, but as we have seen, modifying the regularized 4d CS theory with (co)-adjoint orbit defects insertions is still consistent with the 4d CS theory symplectic approach to localization.
+It would be interesting to study if there is a relation of that form, at least for reductive\footnote{As they have compact real forms.} complex Lie groups as considered in $\S \eqref{6.1.3}$, because if such a relation holds, assuming \eqref{Wilson-Coadjoint} in that case and considering the partially integrated path integral for the regularized action with $N$ adjoint orbit defects \eqref{reg action N}, we would obtain something of the form

 where we have defined $l:=\hbar/2c$ in order to apply the result \eqref{Wilson-Coadjoint} on the rhs.
 This would allow, after gauge fixing, to include the expectation values of monodromy matrices inserted at the points $z_{j}$, as given by \eqref{monodromy}, in the would-be 2d IFT path integral formulation.